Constitution of Louisiana: Non-unanimous jury

 The 1898 constitution provided for conviction in "cases in which the punishment is necessarily at hard labor" by a verdict of nine out of twelve jurors.
 This provision survived into the 1974 constitution, but with the change to require a verdict of ten out of twelve.
 Research by Louisiana’s newspaper of record, The Advocate, shows how this provision has been used to drive incarceration, especially of black people.
 The series, entitled “Tilting the Scales,” debuted Easter Sunday 2018, and would later win The Advocate its first Pulitzer Prize, as well as a George Polk Award.
 Praised by state lawmakers, the series had an impact on public opinion; Louisiana voters overwhelmingly voted to amend the Constitution of 1974 in November of 2018, requiring all future felony convictions to be unanimous.
+In the 2020 case Ramos v.
+Louisiana, the U.S. Supreme Court incorporated the Sixth Amendment right of a unanimous verdict against all the states.

 White supremacy

 The proceedings of the convention at which the 1898 constitution was developed and adopted contains the word "supremacy" at least eight times, including: